particle-iot/docs/src/content/community/particle-101-workshop/integrations.md

 layout: commonTwo.hbs
 ---

-# Session 3 - Particle Webhooks and Integrations
+# Session 3 - Particle webhooks and integrations

 The slides below provide an overview of integrating your Particle products with other third party systems using built-in integrations and Webhooks, as well as advanced features like fleet management and on-device debugging.